teake/simplie/trunk/documentation/readme.txt

 VISUALIZATION
 -------------

-In this tab any Lie algebra can be "visualized": a 3D Hesse diagram can be drawn of the root system of the algebra.
+In this tab any Lie algebra can be "visualized": a 3D Hasse diagram can be drawn of the root system of the algebra.
 The diagram interaction is as follows:

     * Left-button mouse drag: Translate.